Planning Your Bot

 How do Bots create workflows and automations?

 The answer lies in Symphony's open REST API.
-Once authenticated, Symphony bots can leverage the Symphony REST API that enables bots to execute administrative functions such as creating chatrooms, managing users, and facilitating cross-pod connections.
-In addition, Symphony's REST API allows bots to perform messaging functions such as sending and receiving messages and signals.
+Once authenticated, Symphony bots can leverage the APIs that enables bots to execute administrative functions such as creating chatrooms, managing users, and facilitating cross-pod connections.
+In addition, our APIs allow bots to perform messaging functions such as sending and receiving messages and signals.

-For a full overview of Symphony's REST API continue here:
+For a full overview of the Symphony Messaging REST APIs continue here:

 Before you begin your Bot development journey, it is important to consider the following when determining what type of Bot you build:

-1. What are the goals of your Symphony Bot?
+1. What are the goals of your Bot?

 2. Who is your Bot's target audience?